iaks23/iLearnPython/README.md

  1️⃣
  # Objective <a name="objective"></a>

 I recently discovered in my journey as a budding Data Scientist that Python will be a crucial tool on a day-to-day basis.
-While several wonderful FREE online sources exist to teach yoou the nuances of a new language, I personally believe tat you'll learn better while doing.
+While several wonderful FREE online sources exist to teach you the nuances of a new language, I personally believe that you learn better by doing.

 Learning anything new can be exhausting, but it need not be boring.

 I've challenged myself to code projects that I find particularly interesting or want simulated!
 In this process, I would like for this repository to be a space for multiple beginners (or experts) like me, to contribute and help it grow.
 You would also learn version control this way!